Debugging External assembly’s or pipeline components – Attach to Process – which BizTalk process to use?

 Determining which process to attach to

-Now, you need to choose the right BTSNTSvc.exe process by determining the process ID.
+Now, you need to choose the correct BTSNTSvc.exe process by identifying its process ID.

 You can do this in two ways: